Playing Poker in Norway: What You Need to Know in 2025

-Once a game of drifters and tricksters and only played in smoke-filled casinos and dodgy back rooms of bars, modern poker is a game transformed.
-It's one of the world's most popular card games to play and watch.
+Once a game of drifters and tricksters, played in smoke-filled casinos and back rooms, modern poker has been transformed.
+Today it’s one of the world’s most popular card games to play and watch.

-Ever since Chris Moneymaker came out of nowhere to win the World Series of Poker (WSOP) in 2003, things have been different.
-He won the Las Vegas event after qualifying online.
+Ever since Chris Moneymaker came out of nowhere to win the World Series of Poker (WSOP) in 2003 after qualifying online, things have been different.

 What is Poker?